zenny-chen/TouchJSON/README.markdown

 	NSError *theError = nil;
 	id theObject = [[CJSONDeserializer deserializer] deserialize:theJSONData error:&theError];}

 This will convert an NSData object containing JSON into an object.
 The resulting object's class depends on the type of JSON data in question.
 If the object is NULL then deserialization has failed and you should check the error parameter.

 The following, slightly more complex example shows how to convert an NSString containing a JSON dictionary into an NSDictionary:

 	NSString *jsonString = @"yourJSONHere";
 	NSData *jsonData = [jsonString dataUsingEncoding:NSUTF8StringEncoding];
 	NSError *error = nil;
-	NSDictionary *dictionary = [[CJSONDeserializer deserializer] deserializeAsDictionary:jsonData error:&error];}
+	NSDictionary *dictionary = [[CJSONDeserializer deserializer] deserializeAsDictionary:jsonData error:&error];

 This deserialization will fail if the JSON root object is not a dictionary.
 Again check the error.